SamAld06/Java-practice/README.md

   - `Understand how to write unit tests for Java`
   - `Completed all HackerRank tasks relating to this weeks content (near half of all intermediate)`
   - `Have a basic understanding of Groovy`
+  - `Have a basic understanding of typescript`
+  - `Ensure project is ready to start`

 Day 1: Understand how to write unit tests for Java
   - `Understand how to use JUnit`